temporalio/cli/temporalcli/commandsmd/commands.md

 This information can be used to locate Workflow Executions that weren't able to run successfully.

-`temporal workflow describe --workflow-id=meaningful-business-id`
+`temporal workflow describe --workflow-id meaningful-business-id`

 Output can be shown as printed ('raw') or formatted to only show the Workflow Execution's auto-reset points.

-`temporal workflow describe --workflow-id=meaningful-business-id --raw=true --reset-points=true`
+`temporal workflow describe --workflow-id meaningful-business-id --raw true --reset-points true`

 Use the command options below to change the information returned by this command.